Botonsolo/Botonsolo/README.md

 I contributed as part of this team — see CONTRIBUTORS.md for the full breakdown of individual roles across infrastructure, pentesting, scripting, and documentation.

-Note: hosted in a teammate's repository as the project's central hub: https://github.com/joliher/munisec
+Note: hosted in a teammate's repository as the project's central hub
 ---

 ## 📜 Certifications & Training